 However, the mental health field is rapidly changing.
 For example, I look to the revolutionary work of groundbreaking psychologist, Dr. Joy DeGruy, who has described the post-traumatic slave syndrome, validating the psychological hardship experienced by many African Americans, and offering an effective road map for recovery.

-Also Dr. Samuel Kimbles has identified the helpful concept of a cultural complex and Dr. Fanny Brewster further defines a racial complex, a set of cultural beliefs often rooted in traumatic cultural history, that underlies social problems like racism and targeting of immigrant populations.
+Also Dr. Samuel Kimbles has identified the helpful concept of a cultural complex and Dr. Fanny Brewster further defines a racial complex, a set of cultural beliefs about race often rooted in traumatic cultural history, that underlies social problems like racism and targeting of African Americans, indigenous, and immigrant populations.
 Significantly, this brings the focus on symptoms rooted in culturally-based stress on cultural conditions, where it belongs, rather than on perceived individual shortcomings.

 I draw from the history of social activism, of civil rights, Black Power, Chicano Power, Indigenous rights, Women’s Liberation, Gay Power, LGBTQ rights, Trans Power, AIDS activism, the power of a million Angelenos marching together in January, 2017, for the first Women’s March showing a new level of civic solidarity across communities and around the globe, helping to resist a binary world view in which social oppression is a given and collectively envisioning a healing, sustainable, equitable, common sense, co-existence.

 Diversity conscious therapy provides an arena for activism and healing on the within oneself, often where oppression can hit hardest.
 It includes a meaningful recognition of socio-political realities and how they may inform well-being.
 It offers a space and process for working through traumatic loss associated with one’s ancestral, cultural, and social legacies, as well as identifying and building on cultural and community-based strengths and pride.
 As a result, constructive action may be mobilized, whether in the form of renewed self-care, professional initiative, or exercising leadership capacity to advocate for prosocial change.